top of page

 a workshop smells of wood,

-a media room invites,
+a media room invites creation,

-and the event yurt becomes a stage for workshops, courses, talks, concerts, theater, ecstatic dance…
+for workshops, courses, talks, concerts, theater, ecstatic dance…

-In Eden, talent may become visible.
+In Eden, talent is allowed to become visible.

-Something may arise
+Here, something may arise

-but never allowed to unfold.
+but were never able to unfold.

 And yes: